The El Camino College Foundation develops community relationships

-Established in 1983, the El Camino College Foundation was initially set up to support higher education, arts and athletics.
+Established in 1983, the El Camino College Foundation was set up as a 501(c)(3) non-profit organization, to support higher education, arts and athletics.
 Coincidentally, the state began charging for community college in 1984.
 As student demographics changed and state funding decreased, the Foundation’s focus shifted to support student scholarships, academic programs and STEM education.

 South Bay Promise

 |Through the Foundation, El Camino College recently received a $50,000 pledge from American Honda Motor Co., Inc. as a lead gift to create the South Bay Promise Endowment Fund.
 The South Bay Promise program provides affordable access to a college education.
 This commitment from Honda will be the catalyst for providing long-term funding in perpetuity for students in the South Bay.|